ranumiah/TDD/ReadMe.md

 The pattern for this is Value Object.
 One of the constraints on Value Objects is that the values of the instance variables of the object never change once they have been set in the constructor.

 One implication of Value Objects is that all operations must return a new object, as we saw.
 Another implication is that Value Objects should implement equals(),

+## Random

+The dogmatic answer is that we'll wait, not interrupting what we're doing.
+The answer in my practice is that I will entertain a brief interruption, but only a brief one, and I will never interrupt an interruption (Jim Coplien taught me this rule).

+I'm feeling defensive again about taking such teeny-tiny steps.
+Am I recommending that you actually work this way?
+No. I'm recommending that you be able to work this way.
+What I did just now was to work in larger steps and make a stupid mistake halfway through.
+I unwound a minute's-worth of changes, shifted to a lower gear, and did it over with little steps.
+I'm feeling better now, so we'll see if we can make the analogous change to Dollar in one swell foop:

+This is the kind of tuning you will be doing constantly with TDD.
+Are the teeny-tiny steps feeling restrictive?
+Take bigger steps.
+Are you feeling a little unsure?
+Take smaller steps.
+TDD is a steering process—a little this way, a little that way.
+There is no right step size, now and forever.

+Sometimes you have to go backward to go forward, a little like solving a Rubik's Cube.

+We could carefully reason about this given our knowledge of the system, but we have clean code and we have tests that give us confidence that the clean code works.
+Rather than apply minutes of suspect reasoning, we can just ask the computer by making the change and running the tests.
+In teaching TDD, I see this situation all the time—excellent software engineers spending 5 to 10 minutes reasoning about a question that the computer could answer in 15 seconds.
+Without the tests you have no choice, you have to reason.
+With the tests you can decide whether an experiment would answer the question faster.
+Sometimes you should just ask the computer.